-- The Simpsons: Bart, Milhouse and Martin go in on buying the first issue of Radioactive Man for $100 and end up destroying it during their squabble.
+- The Simpsons: In "Three Men and a Comic Book", Bart, Milhouse and Martin go in on buying the first issue of Radioactive Man for $100 and end up destroying it during their squabble.

 - TMNT Back to the Sewer: Raph and Mikey manage to rip the Green Mantle in half while fighting over it, splitting its power between the pieces.

-- Duck Dodgers in the 24½th Century: The image used as an example was from a story where Duck Dodgers was assigned to find and claim Planet X for Earth because of Planet X's supply of an ingredient needed to make shaving cream but the Martian Commander was trying to claim it from Mars for unspecified reasons.
-Their efforts to destroy each other reduced the planet to the rock Dodgers was standing on.
+- In Duck Dodgers in the 24½th Century, Duck Dodgers is assigned to find and claim Planet X for Earth because of Planet X's supply of an element needed to make shaving cream.
+Martian Commander X-2 (Marvin) is trying to claim it for Mars for unspecified reasons.
+Their efforts to destroy each other reduce the planet to the basketball-sized rock Dodgers was standing on.

-- Again with Duck Dodgers when he and the Martian Commander were fighting over a device a pirate crew was using to disappear from crime scenes to avoid capture.
+- Again in the Duck Dodgers series, when he and the Martian are fighting over a device used by a pirate crew to disappear from crime scenes to avoid capture.